Cryptocurrency regulation in the US in 2023

 To determine whether a cryptocurrency is a security or not, SEC uses the “Howey Test”.
 According to this test, a token shall be considered to be a security if:

-It is still unclear whether the same test is applied to cryptocurrencies as well, considering that there has been no official clarification issued by SEC.
+It is still unclear whether the same test is applied to cryptocurrencies as well, considering that no official clarification has been issued by SEC.

-While the regulations mentioned above are already in place in the US, there are some upcoming regulations that are currently being discussed by policymakers, and that should be soon implemented in the US.
+While the regulations mentioned above are already in place in the US, there are some upcoming cryptocurrency regulations in the US that are currently being discussed by policymakers, and that should soon be implemented in the US.

 Wash sales